 - Projetos e Iniciativas com e para jovens;

 - Acampamentos para jovens;

 - Informação para jovens;

 - Organizações de Jovens ou de Carácter Juvenil;

 - Movimentos Juvenis.

 Dependendo do país e do reconhecimento do trabalho técnico de juventude é reconhecido, este poderá ser realizado noutras entidades e locais, nomeadamente as escolas, os espaços comunitários, as igrejas e as bibliotecas, etc.

 A eficácia originou um crescente número de organizações – como as que trabalham na justiça dos jovens e na melhoria da saúde – com a finalidade de desenvolverem uma abordagem para o trabalho dos jovens.
 Permitindo que jovens que, de outra forma, poderiam ser alienados do apoio, obtenham os serviços de que precisam.

 References and Resources

-The contents of this page is adapted or quoted from the following sources:
+The contents of this page have been translated and adapted or cited from the following resources: